flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-This project will run the same testing and training data for multiple algorithms, the comparison between themselves can be used to evaluate their performance.
-The comparison will be made with the F1-score of each of the simulations to check which one is more effective.
+This project will run the same testing and training data for multiple algorithms, the comparison between themselves can be used to evaluate the overall performance.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

-The benchmark model and the solution model will be evaluated using F1-score.
+At least one evaluation metric is necessary to quantify the performance of the benchmarks and solution model.
+For this project, it will be used the accuracy, which is the number of correct predictions made as a ratio of all predictions made.

+Accuracy = Number of correct predictions / Total number of predictions made

+This metric only works well if there are similar number of samples belonging to each class.
+For this reason, we will divide the range of shares and likes in a way that respect this distribution.

 ### Project Design
 _(approx. 1 page)_